Arrogance, misbehaviour can't be tolerated, says PM in stern message

 -

-Delivering a stern message after senior BJP leader Kailash Vijayvargiya's MLA son courted controversy by assaulting a government official, Prime Minister Narendra Modi Tuesday said such incidents bring a bad name to the party and are unacceptable.
+Arrogance and misbehaviour cannot be tolerated, Prime Minister Narendra Modi said Tuesday in a stern message after senior BJP leader Kailash Vijayvargiya's MLA son allegedly assaulted a government official.

-According to sources, he told the BJP parliamentary party meeting that "Whoever it may be, whoever's son he may be... such arrogance, misbehaviour cannot be tolerated".
+According to sources, he told the BJP parliamentary party meeting that "whoever it may be, whoever's son he may be... such arrogance, misbehaviour cannot be tolerated" and action should be taken against them.

 At the first parliamentary party meeting held after he led the BJP to a massive win in the recent Lok Sabha polls, Modi was felicitated by senior leaders.